 This is an extremely crucial part of an employee’s experience.
 If they trust the individuals on the HR team and have had positive experiences with them, it increases the likelihood that employees will seek them out during tough times.
 And the best HR team will do everything they can to remedy scenarios as fairly and appropriately as possible leaving the employees feeling supported and safe and able to perform at their best.

-Either way, people from team HR are laser focused on making certain these conversations are happening in some way and that employees are receiving the feedback they need to advance their careers.
-This an include creating the process, coaching on how to bring it to life successfully as well as accountability to be certain they are happening within the parameters suggested.
+Either way, people from team HR are laser-focused on making certain these conversations are happening in some way and that employees are receiving the feedback they need to advance their careers.
+This can include creating the process, coaching on how to bring it to life successfully as well as accountability to be certain they are happening within the parameters suggested.

-Learning & Development.
 Performance management is a process or tool that organizations use to help their employees and leaders to facilitate the right dialogue to identify what everyone needs to learn next to grow and develop their skills and knowledge.
-Once identified, in comes learning, training and development.
+Once identified, in come learning, training and development.
 The team focused on L&D or training and development could be partnering with outside facilitators to offer sessions or a program within the organization or could be sending employees out to attend conferences or trainings.

 They might be leaning on internal subject matter experts to train teams or create and deliver content themselves.
 Their focus is to create the opportunity for people to learn by providing support and training be it financial or emotional, opportunities and working with managers to identify the right fit for each individuals, depending on their skills.

-Employee Engagement.
-This area can be a stand alone focus of it’s own where individuals are leading surveys and analyzing data to truly assess where things stand within an organization and hopefully fuel where the rest of the team should focus their efforts next.
+This area can be a stand-alone focus of its own where individuals are leading surveys and analyzing data to truly assess where things stand within an organization and hopefully fuel where the rest of the team should focus their efforts next.
 For instance, if surveys give heavy data pointing to the fact that people aren’t being challenged or pushed by managers or learning and growing, it’s immensely helpful information to be shared with those in learning and development and well as the teams leading the performance management process.

 This could also mean getting a sense of how people feel in the environment everyday separate from their career.
 Is it uplifting or draining coming into the office?
 Do you feel you can ask questions?
 Can you fail and be supported for doing so?
 And then identifying ways to create the best environment for people to feel engage and deliver great work.